krkn-chaos/krkn/docs/index.md

 ### Tooling
-Now that we looked at the best practices, In this section, we will go through how [Kraken](https://github.com/redhat-chaos/krkn) - a chaos testing framework can help test the resilience of OpenShift and make sure the applications and services are following the best practices.
+Now that we looked at the best practices, In this section, we will go through how [Kraken](https://github.com/redhat-chaos/krkn) - a chaos testing framework can help test the resilience of Kubernetes and make sure the applications and services are following the best practices.

 #### Workflow
-Let us start by understanding the workflow of kraken: the user will start by running kraken by pointing to a specific OpenShift cluster using kubeconfig to be able to talk to the platform on top of which the OpenShift cluster is hosted.
+Let us start by understanding the workflow of kraken: the user will start by running kraken by pointing to a specific Kubernetes cluster using kubeconfig to be able to talk to the platform on top of which the Kubernetes cluster is hosted.
 This can be done by either the oc/kubectl API or the cloud API.
 Based on the configuration of kraken, it will inject specific chaos scenarios as shown below, talk to [Cerberus](https://github.com/redhat-chaos/cerberus) to get the go/no-go signal representing the overall health of the cluster ( optional - can be turned off ), scrapes metrics from in-cluster prometheus given a metrics profile with the promql queries and stores them long term in Elasticsearch configured  ( optional - can be turned off ), evaluates the promql expressions specified in the alerts profile ( optional - can be turned off ) and aggregated everything to set the pass/fail i.e. exits 0 or 1.
 More about the metrics collection, cerberus and metrics evaluation can be found in the next section.

 ![Kraken workflow](../media/kraken-workflow.png)